 - 6× All-Star (2003, 2004, 2007, 2010–2012), World Series champion (2009), AL Cy Young Award (2007), ALCS MVP (2009), 2× MLB wins leader (2009, 2010)

-CC Sabathia is a 42-year old pitcher who has spent his entire career with the New York Yankees.
+CC Sabathia is a 42-year-old pitcher who has spent his entire career with the New York Yankees.
 Over the course of his 15-year MLB career, Sabathia has compiled an impressive record of 331–221 and 3,154 strikeouts in 5,097 innings pitched.

-In 2019, CC Sabathia made his final appearance for the Yankees after announcing he would be retiring at season's end.
+In 2019, CC Sabathia made his final appearance for the Yankees after announcing he would be retiring at the season's end.
 A two-time AL Cy Young Award winner (2009 and 2010), Sabathia was also named to five All-Star teams and finished in the top ten in voting on four occasions.

 Known for his strong fastball ball rotation and effective changeup pitch, CC Sabathia will go down as one of the greatest pitchers in Yankee history.
 CC Sabathia is a seven-time All-Star and two-time MLB wins leader.
-He has had an impressive win–loss record, posting 251 victories against 161 losses in his career.

 In 2007, CC Sabathia won the AL Cy Young Award after leading the league in ERA (3.74) and strikeouts (3,093).
 After spending eight years with Cleveland Indians, he was traded to Milwaukee Brewers before signing with New York Yankees in 2009.
-Sabathia helped lead the Yankees to back–to–back World Series titles in 2016 and 2017 before retiring at the end of 2019 season due to injury

 14. Carlos Gómez